 In 2016 Nhimbe received the National Arts Merit Award (NAMA), acknowledged by the National Arts Council of Zimbabwe for Nhimbe’s work cutting across children and women in theatre and television, and advocacy for an enabling arts and culture environment.

-Nhimbe’s main partner in Women in Theatre & Television (WiTT) is Africalia, Belgium, whose motto is ‘Creativity is Life’.
+Nhimbe’s main partner in Women in Theatre & Television (WiTT) up to 2023 has been Africalia, Belgium, whose motto is ‘Creativity is Life’.